-This is a simple application that illustrates how PyTorch C++ libraries function on iOS, as well as PyTorch Android API.
+This is a simple application that illustrates how PyTorch C++ libraries function on mobile.
 PyTorch supports an end-to-end workflow from Python to deployment on iOS and Android.
 The design expands upon the new pytorch.org identity system, also done at Airlift.

 Art Direction, UX & UI Design